CheezItMan/FizzBuzz/README.md

 The line starting with **it** simply defines a test with a descriptive String passed as a parameter, think of it like a method definition.

-The Minitest Specs add a bunch of methods like in the chart below letting you write more readable tests.
+Minitest Specs add a bunch of methods like in the chart below letting you write more readable tests.
 They are analogous to the assert methods we used in our previous automated testing.

 #### Minitest Spec Expectation Methods